Duluth's other waterfront

 © Beth Gauper

 Just before it reaches Lake Superior, the St. Louis River widens into an estuary.

 Once, a wind-whipped sand spit was not the most desirable address in Duluth.

-Today, people lust after a beach cottage on Park Point, just beyond the Aerial Lift Bridge.
+Today, tourists want to hang out on Canal Park and stay in beach cottages on Park Point, just beyond the Aerial Lift Bridge.
 But the Ojibwe preferred the calmer estuary of the St. Louis River, which flows into Lake Superior at what today is Duluth-Superior Harbor.

 The French explorer Daniel Greysolon, Sieur du Lhut, for whom the city was named, didn’t waste much time on the lakefront when he arrived in 1679.

 Nor did the early fur traders, who hustled straight up the St. Louis, which, via the little Savanna River, connects Lake Superior to the Mississippi.

 The St. Louis looks sleepy, but it's the largest Lake Superior tributary in the United States.
 With Ontario's Nipigon River, it contributes about one-fourth of the lake's annual water input.

 John Jacob Astor built his fur post next to the Ojibwe village in Fond du Lac, 20 river miles from the lake, and operated it for three decades, until 1847.
 When financier Jay Cooke brought in the first railroad, it came in along the banks of the St. Louis.

 Tourists once came to the St. Louis, too, taking a sidewheeler on Sunday excursions to Fond du Lac, where a log reproduction of Astor’s post was built in 1935.